Herniated discs result in a painful condition which can lead to a variety of complications including muscle weakness, spasms, and numbness.

 - Frequent driving (many hours sitting negatively impacts disc health)

-How Visiting Our Fareham Chiropractors Can Help
+How Visiting Our Fareham Chiropractors Can Help with back pain

 When you first visit Homewood Chiropractic Clinic, your chiropractor will take a full medical history and discuss the symptoms you have been experiencing.